influxdata/docs-v2/content/v2.0/organizations/buckets/update-bucket.md

     {{< nav-icon "load data" >}}

 2. Select **Buckets**.
-3. Hover over the name of the bucket you want to rename in the list.
+3. Click **Rename** under the bucket you want to rename.
-4. Click **Rename**.
-5. Review the information in the window that appears and click **I understand, let's rename my bucket**.
+4. Review the information in the window that appears and click **I understand, let's rename my bucket**.
-6. Update the bucket's name and click **Change Bucket Name**.
+5. Update the bucket's name and click **Change Bucket Name**.

 ## Update a bucket's retention policy in the InfluxDB UI